 Fertilizer

-Human hair is also beneficial to achieve greener plants in your garden!
+Human hair is also beneficial for achieving greener plants in your garden!
 When you have a haircut, you can ask for your hair to be trimmed and brought with you to your compost bin, or you may also use dog hair so that it can be used to generate fertilizer for your plants.

 See Related: Best Eco-Friendly Glitter Alternatives